Interactive Safety Tool

 The figure above is a map of the human body.
 When you pick a collision type, the zones most often injured in that crash light up.
 Gold means moderate injury risk; orange means serious; red means critical.
 Slide the speed up and watch the colors shift.
 The same crash that bruises you at 20 mph can break bones at 40 and become life threatening at 60.

-The four numbers under the figure translate the crash into terms you can feel.
-A 40 mph impact is not an abstract statistic; it is the same energy as falling from a five story building, delivered to your body in about a tenth of a second.
+A 40 mph impact is a five story fall, delivered to your body in about a tenth of a second.

 ZONE COLOR KEY Moderate injury risk Serious injury risk Critical injury risk 10 mph 80 mph